Ayush-Mi/The-text-classification-evolution/readme.md

 ## Description

 One of the basic problem statement in language models is clasifying text data, this repo analyzes five different deep learning algorithms for their efficiency on [Twitter Sentiment](https://www.kaggle.com/datasets/kazanova/sentiment140).
 All the trainings were performed on mac M1 pro with 32gb memory.
+[GloVe](https://nlp.stanford.edu/projects/glove/) embeddings with 100d was used in non trainable mode to represent the words.
+Although there are many state of the art model specific to NLP like BERT which are extemely powerful and complex but in this repos I have just explored the five basic models in language models.

 ## Dependencies

-## Methods
+- python 3.5+
+- tensorflow==2.9.2
+- csv==1.0
+- numpy==1.23.2
+- pandas==1.4.4
+- re==2.2.1

 ## Models